Joshua Kaplan

 Photo of Joshua Kaplan

-Joshua Kaplan is a reporter at ProPublica.
-Since joining the newsroom in January 2020, he has reported on the U.S. military’s withdrawal from Afghanistan, the Jan.
-6 riot at the U.S. Capitol and misconduct by undercover police officers in New York City, among other subjects.
+He has also reported on the U.S. military’s withdrawal from Afghanistan, the Jan.
+6 riot at the U.S. Capitol, and misconduct by undercover police officers, among other subjects.

-Kaplan’s work with colleagues at ProPublica has received national honors including a George Polk Award, an Edward R. Murrow Award and the Al Nakkula Award for Police Reporting.
+In addition to the Pulitzer Prize, Kaplan’s work has received national honors including two George Polk Awards, the Selden Ring Award, an Investigative Reporters and Editors medal and an Edward R. Murrow Award.
 He holds a degree in mathematics from the University of Chicago.

 Los hospitales han dejado solos, confundidos y sin atención adecuada a muchos pacientes con COVID-19 que no hablan inglés